Unpleasant Odor Because of Poor Ventilation

 If unpleasant odors from cooking, volatile organic compounds (VOCs), or biological growth linger in your home for days, weeks, or months, you could have a serious ventilation issue on your hands.
 Since excess moisture tends to enhance these odors and even encourage their growth, our team often suggests getting humidity under control.
 Connecting a whole-home dehumidifier to your HVAC system can improve ventilation and eliminate persistent odors.

 Ready to get to the bottom of your home’s indoor air quality problems?
-Don’t wait another day to call the ventilation experts at Cape Fear Air Conditioning, Heating & Electrical Company, Inc. at 910-216-9394.
+Don’t wait another day to call the ventilation experts at Cape Fear Air, Electric, & Plumbing at 910-216-9394.

 Image provided by Shutterstock